Griswold cast iron skillet. Simple identification guide using logos.

 Griswold’s Erie Trademark

 Griswold used this logo somewhere between 1905-1909.
 There are conflicting dates, so I used a conservative timeline.
-Since Griswold used the Griswold’s Erie logo for a short time, it is harder to find skillets with this logo.
+Since Griswold used the Griswold’s Erie logo for a shorter time, these skillets can be harder to find.

 The Griswold’s Erie logo is the first Griswold logo.
 It transitions from previously used Erie logos to Griswold logos.
-However, the Griswold’s Erie logo shares similarities which Erie skillets.
+However, Griswold’s Erie logo shares similarities with Erie skillets.

 Sizes

-Look for Griswolds’s Erie skillets between sizes 6-9 and 11 to 12.
+Look for Griswold’s Erie skillets between sizes 6-9 and 11 to 12.

 Griswold's Erie cast iron skillet.
 This skillet was only made between circa 1905-1909

-Griswold’s Erie logo circa 1905-1909.
+Griswold’s Erie logo circa 1905 to 1906.
 Great logo and is a little harder to find.

-The first of the famous Griswold skillet logos.
-The Griswold Manufacturing company used the Slant trademark from 1906-1916.
-Again this is a wide conservative range.
+The slant logo is the first of the famous Griswold skillet logos.
+The Griswold Manufacturing company used the Slant trademark from 1906 to 1916. these dates give a slightly broad timeline, and cast iron enthusiasts would narrow this timeline down.

 Griswold skillet with slant logo.
 Slant logo without the EPU markings.